 The general rule in personal injury law is that a claimant can make a compensation claim against a third party that was responsible for his or her injuries.
-This is because the third party owes the claimant a duty of care and as a result of their negligence the claimant has suffered an injury.
-There must be actual loss suffered and therefore the claimant cannot make a claim for a near miss and the claimant cannot make a claim if he or she is wholly responsible for his or her injuries.
+This is because the third party owes the claimant a duty of care and as a result of their negligence the claimant has suffered a personal injury.
+There must be actual loss suffered, and therefore the claimant cannot make a claim for a near miss and the claimant cannot make a claim if he or she is wholly responsible for his or her injuries.
 But when the claimant is partly to blame, there may still be a claim to answer.

-There are however circumstances where the defendant is not entirely to blame for the claimant’s injuries and therefore it would be unjust for the claimant to be able to get the full amount of compensation.
-Consider the example of a road traffic accident in which the innocent driver is not wearing a seatbelt and whose injuries are exacerbated because of this.
-This is known as contributory negligence and in this scenario the claimant can make a claim against the defendant’s insurance company, however the amount of compensation that the claimant can claim will be reduced to take into account his or her own negligence.
+There are circumstances where the defendant is not entirely to blame for the claimant’s injuries, and therefore it would be unjust for the claimant to be able to get the full amount of compensation.
+Consider the example of a road traffic accident in which the innocent driver is not wearing a seatbelt.
+Their injuries will be exacerbated because of this.
+This is known as contributory negligence.
+In this scenario, the claimant can make a claim against the defendant’s insurance company.
+However, the amount of compensation that the claimant can claim will be reduced to take into account his or her own negligence leading to the accident.

-Any compensation claim should be made with the assistance of our personal injury solicitors** in Birmingham who, on a no win no fee* basis, will help to establish whether the claimant is at fault for his or her injuries and by what proportion.
+Any compensation claim should be made with the assistance of our personal injury solicitors** for Birmingham.
+We will, on a no win no fee* basis, will help to establish whether the claimant is at fault for his or her injuries and by what proportion.

-It is important to have an experienced personal injury solicitor** in Birmingham doing this on the claimant’s behalf as defendants, usually insurance companies, will always try and argue that the claimant has been contributory negligent and will try and increase the claimant’s responsibility as much as they possibly can.
+It is important to have an experienced personal injury solicitor** doing this on the claimant’s behalf as defendants.
+Usually, insurance companies, will always try to argue that the claimant has been contributory negligent and will try to increase the claimant’s responsibility as much as they possibly can.

-If you have been in an accident that was not your fault or if you are not sure whether it is your fault and by how much then you should seek the advice of a personal injury solicitor** in Birmingham.
-You need to do this within three years of the date of the accident otherwise you may become barred from bringing a claim entirely.
+If you have been in an accident that was not your fault or if you are not sure whether it is your fault and by how much, then you should seek the help of a personal injury solicitor** in Birmingham.
+You need to do this within three years of the date of the accident.
+Otherwise, you may become barred from bringing a claim entirely.